RenderKit/ospray/doc/api.md

   affine3f           xfm             (identity) world-space transform for all attached
                                                 geometries and volumes
   ------------------ --------------- ---------- ---------------------------------------
-  : Parameters understood by Instance
+  : Parameters understood by instances.

 ### World